 We have illustrated talks twice a month, on Wednesday afternoons in Barnet and Friday evenings in Potters Bar; birdwatching trips by coach and car, holidays for members and a variety of other events for members and the public.
 These raise money to support the work of the RSPB.

 Not been on one of our events?
 We welcome new members, if you are new to birdwatching experienced members are there to help with identification and many other aspects of natural history.
-There is no fee to join our local group, just click on the events page to see what is on.
-To receive regular news and updates from us please e-mail us or use the contact page.”
+There is no fee to join our local group, just visit our website to see what is on.”

 “Welcome to the Barnet and District Beekeepers Association.